 Sexting is when you send a sexual message, photo or video to someone else.
-It could be a picture of you, but sometimes people send pictures and videos of other people.
+This could be a picture of you, but sometimes people send pictures and videos of other people.
+These messages could be to a friend, boyfriend, girlfriend, or those online.
+Sexting includes:

+- Being partly or completely naked, or in your underwear.

+- Posing in a sexual position

+- Sending nudes

-Messages could be to a friend, boyfriend, girlfriend or someone online.
-Sexting includes: being partly or completely naked, or in your underwear posing in a sexual position sending nudes talking about sexual things you're doing or want to do doing sexual things on a live stream
+- Talking about sexual things you're doing or want to do

+- Doing sexual things on a live stream

-Forms of Child Abuse
+Forms of Child Abuse, to include Bullying